BEN MAUK

 Inside Xinjiang's Prison State

-Survivors detail the scope of China’s campaign of persecution against ethnic and religious minorities, including “reëducation” camps, prison sentences, coerced labor, and other methods of forced assimilation.
+Survivors detail the scope of China’s campaign of persecution against ethnic and religious minorities, including "reeducation" camps, prison sentences, forced sterilization, and coerced labor.

 [Read in The New Yorker] [PDF]